Larice99/Larice99/README.md

-👋 Hi, i'm switching career and, although I am currently an English teacher, I am fascinated into the world of front-end development.
-I have been dedicating myself to learning HTML, CSS e JavaScript
+👋 Hi, I'm switching careers and, although I am currently an English teacher, I am fascinated by the world of front-end development.
+I have been dedicating myself to learning HTML, CSS, and JavaScript.

 <!---